pharo-ide/Calypso/Calypso-NavigationModel.package/ClyQueryResult.class/README.md

 - itemsStartingAt: startIndex count: size

 - itemsStartingWhere: conditionBlock count: size
-It finds first item where condition is true and then it returns "size" items starting from found position
+It finds first item where condition is true and then it returns "size" items starting from the found position

 - itemsWhere: conditionBlock
 It collects all items where conditionBlock is true